 Visits to German-speaking countries are strongly encouraged and the school organises a German exchange with the Adolf-Reichwein-Gymnasium in Heusenstamm near Frankfurt.
 This programme is combined with a week's work experience and has been run successfully since 2007.
-In addition, students have the opportunity to visit the Christmas markets in Cologne every other year.
-Furthermore, accompanied visits to AS/A2 study days, as well as to relevant films and plays, are arranged where appropriate.
+Furthermore, accompanied visits to AS/A2 study days, German Careers Fairs, as well as to relevant films and plays, are arranged where appropriate.
+Our students have also participated in linguistic competitions and in 2020 won the Oxford German Olympiad.